Real life

 rain & rainbows

-I hope you remember the rain — not just the soaking wet rain gear, boots filled to the brim, but the way we splashed in the mud puddles and knew that every storm in life shall pass.
-I hope you… Continue reading
+I hope you remember the rain.
+Not just the soaking wet rain gear, boots filled to the brim, but the way we splashed in the mud puddles and knew that every storm in life shall pass.
+I hope you remember… Continue reading

 -